deedeeh/learning_notes/Readme11.md

 end
 ```
->* Our program has some added functionalty.
+>* Our program has some added functionality.
 We could imagine collecting all of our instances of `Person` and sorting them by last name, for example.
 >>* Now, any other part of our program that was calling `instance_variable_get(:@name)` is broken!
 >>* Additionally, any part of our program that is calling `instance_variable_set(:@name)` isn't taking advantage of our new first name and last name functionality.
 >>* Allowing our code to rely on an instance variable directly created a program that is not flexible.